ynotstartups/notes/notes/ideas.md

 **Software Engineering**

+_next_

+- Operating Systems: Three Easy Pieces
+  - Or start with intro instead of text book
+  - How Computers Work: From Amps to Apps: A Hands-On Guide to the Inner Workings of the Machine
+- Computer Networking: A Top down approach
+  - Or start with intro instead of text book
+  - Introduction to Networking: How the Internet Works
 - Code: The Hidden Language of Computer Hardware and Software

+_future_

 - Cloud Design Patterns - Microsoft Azure Docs
 - Database Internals: A Deep-Dive Into How Distributed Data Systems Work
 - Designing Data-Intensive Applications